Best Core Exercises For Men To Get Rock Solid Abs

 2. Stand next to the machine with your feet shoulder-width apart.

-4. Keeping your arms straight, pull the handle in a diagonally downward motion until your torso faces away from the pulley and your hands are knee height.
+4. Keeping your arms straight, pull the handle diagonally downward until your torso faces away from the pulley and your hands are knee height.

 Tips